 This course continues to focus on expansion of theoretical nursing knowledge related to complex disease states.
 Delegation and leadership concepts are incorporated in this course.
-Prerequisite: Admission into the nursing program and PSYC& 200 with a grade of 2.0 or higher
+Prerequisite: PSYC& 200, with a minimum 2.0 G.P.A or above

 NUR 221 Advanced Nursing Practicum II